abitravers1989/CV/README.md

 Makers is an agile environment which aims to produce self-sufficient developers who can apply their techniques to any situation.

-Take a look at what I had to (say)[http://lebrunblack.com/] about some of this experience.
+I am an external thinker, so talking or writing through things helps me understand: Take a look at some of the time i turned to writing online: [http://lebrunblack.com/].

 - Version control with Git and Github
 - Pair programming